freetype/docwriter/README.md

 This library was originally written by David Turner as `docmaker` which collected and presented documentation in HTML.
 It has since been modified multiple times, including a major refactor to allow multiple output formats.
-The current `docwriter` is the biggest rewrite, with lots of changes, additions etc. that allow it to be more flexible, readable, maintainable and usable.
+The current `docwriter` is the biggest rewrite, with lots of changes and additions that allow it to be more flexible, readable, maintainable and usable.